schnoddelbotz/cloud-vm-docker/README.md

 # this creates a VM directly (from local machine), bypassing PubSub
 ./cloud-vm-docker task-vm create busybox sh -c 'echo hello world ; sleep 120 ; echo goodnight'

+# ^^ notice:
+# - ComputeEngine console UI should show the VM within a few secs
+# - If nothing goes wrong (TM), the VM should self-destruct upon completion, just leaving logs

 # the same, but using "official" way via PubSub Message (which is processed by a CFn)
 # NOTE: Does NOT spawn the VM atm, just logs what it will do soon...